piisa/piisa/README.md

 [Click here for the latest specification document](docs/specs.md).

 ## Usage

 We are developing a reference software of this specification, delivered as a set of Python packages that implement each block in the architecture.
+Check a [description of those packages] and an introductory [usage document] to find out how it has been structured and how to use it.

 ## Who are we